ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### InstallServerPlugin()
-Installs the specified plugin to a minecraft server.
-For finding the plugin IDs, it is recomended to use the GetPlugins() function.
+Installs the specified plugin to a Minecraft server.
+For finding the plugin IDs, it is recommended to use the GetPlugins() function.
 For example, this is the ID for the Essentials plugin: 5a42ba4846246d33fa64c625

 ```C#